Olympus E-M5 II vs Sony A9

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the E-M5 II and the A9 have been discontinued, but can regularly be found used on eBay.
+Both the E-M5 II and the A9 have been discontinued, but can regularly be found used on ebay.
 The E-M5 II was replaced by the Olympus E-M5 III, while the A9 was followed by the Sony A9 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-M5 II Manual (free pdf) or the online Sony A9 Manual.
+Further information on the features and operation of the E-M5 II and A9 can be found, respectively, in the Olympus E-M5 II Manual (free pdf) or the online Sony A9 Manual.

 So what is the bottom line?
 Which of the two cameras – the Olympus E-M5 II or the Sony A9 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.